6 Tips for Last-Minute Packing

 travel packing checklist

 Stop!
-Before you start putting everything in your suitcase, this is a good time to channel your inner Santa and check that list twice.
+Before you start putting everything in your suitcase, this is a good time to channel your inner Santa and check that last minute packing list twice.
 Lay all the items on your bed or floor, grouping them into categories.
 Then, grab that list and check everything off one more time.

 On a Roll